softwareguru/airflowsummit-website/content/speakers/kalyan-reddy/_index.md

 github:
 events:
  - 2025
+ - 2026
 ---

 Kalyan is an Airflow Engineer on Astronomer's Customer Reliability Engineering team.
 With a focus on making Airflow more reliable for Astronomer customers.

 Currently an active Apache Airflow contributor.

-Outside work, he loves to play chess and table tennis.
+Outside work, he love to play chess and table tennis.